 - No regular exercise program

-Before the test, you will fill out a one page cardiac questionnaire.
+Before the test, you will fill out a cardiac questionnaire.

 1. Three electrocardiogram leads will be placed on your chest to synchronize the CT scanner with your heart beat.